 - pain relievers

-You should not ignore the symptoms of an intestinal obstruction or attempt to treat an intestinal obstruction at home.
+You shouldn’t ignore the symptoms of an intestinal obstruction or attempt to treat an intestinal obstruction at home.

 When left untreated, intestinal obstruction can cause the tissue in the affected part of your intestine to die.
-This can lead to a hole, or perforation, in the wall of the intestine, severe infection, and shock.
+It can also lead to a hole, or perforation, in the wall of your intestine, severe infection, and shock.

 Overall, the outlook of your condition depends on its cause.
-While most cases of intestinal obstruction are treatable, other causes, such as cancer, require long-term treatment and monitoring.
+Most cases of intestinal obstruction are treatable.
+However, other causes, such as cancer, require long-term treatment and monitoring.